Helperbird/website/src/help/how-to-use-the-helperbird-pdf-reader.md

 url: /help/how-to-use-the-helperbird-pdf-reader/
 ---

-# How to use Helperbirds PDF support
+# Helperbirds' PDF support

-## How access/turn on the pdf reader
+## How access/turn on the pdf

 - First you need to download Helperbird.
 - Then you need to install it.